 Observations: Frosta.
 Sea Hawk.
 Scorpia and Catra’s Prom outfits.
 This is my FAVOURITE episode of this first season.

 Conclusion: Another great story, with lots of character development and so much to unpack here:

 - Glimmer’s jealousy over Bow and Perfuma attending the prom is obviously a take on the ‘straight girl and the gay best friend’ trope.

-- Scorpia believes Katra likes her and sadly doesn’t see the truth that Katra is only interested in Adora.
+- Scorpia believes Catra likes her and sadly doesn’t see the truth that Catra is only interested in Adora.

-- The Adora/Katra relationship is a storyline that will go the distance – waaaaay beyond this season.
+- The Adora/Catra relationship is a storyline that will go the distance – waaaaay beyond this season.